 - Focus on housing first strategies and practices.
 Removing unnecessary obstacles, requirements, and expectations to housing and emphasizing strategies that can help people to access an appropriate and stable housing opportunity as quickly as possible is critical.
 The effectiveness of housing first strategies has been proven again and again.
 People with the lived experience of homelessness know that housing is the answer to their challenges.

 - Sustaining the leadership and will it takes to create lasting solutions.
 Above all else, we’ve learned that person-centered community engagement must be a centerpiece in any effort: whether engaged as people who have experienced homelessness, outreach workers, law enforcement, volunteers, funders, service providers, business leaders, or members of a faith group, when the larger community is informed and working together and has clear leadership people get connected to safe, stable housing and end their homelessness.

 When the HOT Team dropped me off early that evening, Sergeant Schnell was off to speak to a concerned community group.
 The next day, Officer Liening would be picking up from jail two people who were electing to enter the SIP program and taking them to their new medical homes and housing opportunities.

-Since that day, Sergeant Schnell and his colleagues have been profiled in a local NPR story, and April 8 was declared Sergeant Schnell Day in the City of San Diego.
+April 8 was declared Sergeant Schnell Day in the City of San Diego.
 I am guessing they find this well-deserved attention both kind and perhaps a touch embarrassing, and that they would prefer that we all remain focused instead on assuring that the alternatives to criminalization that they’ve created are embedded within stronger, better, more effective systems for ending homelessness.